OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <li>When distributing an Android application using MABS 7, it is now possible to choose an Android App Bundle build type to generate an .aab file to upload to the Play store.
 (RNMT-4579) (RNMT-4579)</li>
 <li>Redesigned the download page for mobile applications generated by MABS.
 (RNMT-4615)</li>
 <li>Added support for SQL Server 2019 and compatibility level 150.
 This applies to the platform database, as well as external databases.
 (RPLAT-418)</li>
 <li>Upgrading to the Oracle Managed Driver (19.10.1), fixes the ORA-12514 error in the Oracle Rac (Real Application Cluster).
 For more information on this and other fixes, see the Oracle release notes.
 (RPLAT-542)</li>
 <li>Now, with Flexible Upgrades, after upgrading the Platform Server, you can opt to publish your applications gradually, following your teams' pace, instead of being required to publish all your applications directly after the upgrade.
 Not yet available in Platform installations running over Oracle, only for SQL Server.
 (RSUPT-705)</li>
 <li>Now you can configure friendly URLs in your Reactive Web Apps.
 Go to  Service Center &gt; Administration &gt; SEO URLs to set up the site rules and redirects.
 Configure the page rules in Service Studio, by setting Custom URLs to Yes in the Screen properties.
 SEO Friendly URLs is a technical preview feature, and you need to activate the option "SEO Friendly URLs" in LifeTime.
 (RTAFB-3869)</li>
 <li>Inside Service Studio, you can now translate the UI for Reactive Web and Mobile Apps.
 (RTAFB-4112)</li>
 <li>Added the server-to-client data transfer optimization for the Mobile and Reactive Web Apps.
 The optimization works for Screen Aggregates, Data Actions, and for the Server Actions in the logic flows of Screen Client Actions.
 (RTAFB-4331)</li>
 <li>Now you can, in Mobile and Reactive Web Apps, create lightweight emails with basic navigation and styling.
 Emails in Reactive and Mobile is a technical preview feature, so you need to activate the option "Emails for Mobile and Reactive" in LifeTime.
 (RTAFB-4361)</li>
 </ul>
-</div><div class="mt-section" id="section_2" mt-section-origin="Support/Release_Notes/11/Platform_Server/Platform_Server_11.12.0"><span id="Bug_Fixing_9"></span><h3 id="Bug_Fixing-32825">Bug Fixing</h3>
+<h3 id="Bug_Fixing_9">Bug Fixing</h3>
 <ul>
 <li>Fixed the client-side logs not being sent to the server after an upgrade rollback in a native mobile app.
 (RAR-123)</li>
 <li>Fixed the client-side logs created offline not being sent to the server when reopening the app with the connection restored.
 (RAR-124)</li>
 <li>The Dropdown now selects the correct item when the list contains default values for OutSystems data types.
 (RAR-610)</li>
 <li>The default font in some factories, now loads correctly on users apps.
 (RLIT-4295)</li>
 <li>Improved the feedback message when configuring Android Mobile Apps.
 (RLIT-4428)</li>
 <li>The correct link now displays in the the Mobile Application description in Service Center.
 (RLIT-4434)</li>
 <li>Fixed an issue in Service Center preventing the dependencies in a Solution to be properly shown.
 (RLIT-4457)</li>
 <li>Fixed an issue that prevented the validation messages from appearing when a Form widget was used inside a Popup widget.
 This fix was done with the upgrade to React 16 of the runtime libraries.
 (RPD-3637)</li>
 <li>Fixed a timeout error when deploying large modules or extensions.
 (RPD-3695)</li>
 <li>Fixed an issue that could cause some application screens to crash and not recover, when there are database problems while loading Static Entities.
 (RPLAT-537)</li>
 <li>We fixed the EPA Taskbox to correctly show content in the production environment.
 The Taskbox didn't send the UserId in the requests, causing an empty Activity Details Page.
 (RPM-1007)</li>
 <li>Scheduler Service and Deployment Controller Service now run with a user with lower privileges.
-If during an upgrade you encounter any issues while setting the permissions for OutSystems services, <a href="https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Service_permissions_error_when_installing_or_upgrading_to_Platform_Server_11.12.0_or_later" rel="internal">check this article</a>.
+If during an upgrade you encounter any issues while setting the permissions for OutSystems services, <a href="https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Service_permissions_error_when_installing_or_upgrading_to_Platform_Server_11.12.0_or_later">check this article</a>.
 (RPM-330)</li>
 <li>Fixed an issue in the configuration of SAML authentication that prevented uploading a custom KeyStore.
 (RPM-339)</li>
 <li>Fixed an issue causing a SBOX_FATAL_MEMORY_EXCEEDED error when having complex local storage Aggregates in PWAs.
 (RPM-427)</li>
 <li>Fixed an issue in Service Center preventing the dependencies in a Solution to be properly shown.
 (RPM-490)</li>